 Skip to content

-⚠️ If you use IP-VFC cards, we recommend updating to r29.
+⚠️ If you use IP-VFC cards, we recommend updating to r29.0 or later.
 This will also require a firmware update which you can perform using the IP-VFC firmware updater tool on the Resources page under the VFC Firmware Update tab.

 IP-VFC System Configuration